Arm-Examples/FVPs-on-Mac/README.md

         xhost +

     If you need to set up a socat relay to forward X11 display traffic in a Colima + Docker environment, be sure to allow connections from localhost to ensure proper communication with your XQuartz server.
+    ```sh
     xhost + 127.0.0.1
+    #install and setup socat relay
+    brew install socat
+    socat TCP-LISTEN:6000,reuseaddr,fork UNIX-CLIENT:\"$DISPLAY\"
+    ```

 1. Run model and check GUI is showing

         FVP_Corstone_SSE-300_Ethos-U55

     If you need to forward display traffic to your Mac, pass your IP address using the `--display-ip` command-line parameter.
+You can obtain your ip by calling `ipconfig getifaddr en0`.

+        FVP_Corstone_SSE-300_Ethos-U55 --display-ip 0.1.2.3

     <img src="docs/model-gui.png" width="200" alt="FVP model GUI" />